Who We Are

 Kai Yim, M.S., L.Ac | Co-founder, Founding Editor, In-House Acupuncturist

 Kai grew up with much of the medicine in her household, but largely rejected most of it for lack of understanding.
 Her homecoming to TCM began after college while she lived in China and Hong Kong, and searched out solutions for her chronic eczema.
-She learned that Chinese herbal medicine and food therapy were crucial to her healing.
+It was then when she began to fully embrace Chinese herbal medicine and food therapy as the foundations to her healing.

 Today, she is a board certified practitioner of Acupuncture (NCCAOM) and Oriental Medicine.
-She can be found treating patients at Oak Point Health & Vitality in Queens.
+She can be found as a full-time clinician treating patients at Oak Point Health & Vitality Center in Astoria, Queens.

 As an American-born Chinese, the golden thread of her life has been weaving two opposing perspectives into one functional paradigm: eastern philosophy and the western lifestyle.

 Cassie Zhang | Photographer

 Cassie is a photographer who has her roots in Shanghai, China.
 From an early age, she has had a keen interest in the culinary arts.
 Many of her younger years were spent alongside her mother, experimenting with new techniques in baking and cooking Chinese cuisine.
 She is currently pursuing her Masters in Photography at the School of Visual Arts.

 Xingqi Liu | Videographer

 Xing Qi's connection to Chinese medicine runs back to her grandfather.
 A few days prior to our interview with Xing Qi, she was having bouts of heart burn.
 She called her grandpa, whom is a Chinese medicine doctor himself, and he shared a simple remedy: to mix ginger with black pepper and place it inside belly button.
-And to her amazement, it worked!
+To her amazement, it worked!

 With her unique talents we're able to bring fresh perspectives of TCM through her videography work.